Contact Us for a Free Consultation (213) 542-0979

 Ignoring All The Facts Against You

-So, I think the key thing is, if you want to lose a case — and of course nobody does — I'm being sarcastic, but if you want to lose a case, only focus in on and only give the information about your side of the story and just ignore the other side of the story completely.
+So, I think the key thing is, if you want to lose a case — and of course nobody does — I'm being sarcastic, but if you want to lose a case, only focus on and only give the information about your side of the story and ignore the other side of the story completely.

 So, there you go.
 That's how to lose a domestic violence case — ignore all the facts against you and only zero in on trying to avoid the ramifications that are going to flow from a domestic violence conviction.